samyabrata-maji/portfolio-website-template/README.md

 };
 ```

-This will shows all your public repositiories in the repos page.
-You can also what to display.
+You can also customize some properties in `user.js`.
 For example, to include forked repositories, just include `showForkedRepos: true` in `settings`

 ```javascript
 const settings = {